 You might think staying physically active is a smart way to offset your cigarette intake.
 But, if you continue to smoke, you still put your body at risk for many chronic diseases, meaning no amount of workout can steer you off that course.

 So how much does smoking affect your physical activity?
-It might get you finally to quit when you read the following.
+This article might give you the prescriptions to help quit smoking so keep reading:

 How Smoking Affects Physical Activity